visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/ICS/LimitCycle_operator.rst

 Sets the integration direction through time.
 The user can choose from a combination of forward, backward, and directionless.
 Eigen vectors are an example of a directionless vector field.
-To integrate using a directionless field requires that any orientation discontinuity be corrected prior to linear interpolation.
+In order to integrate using a directionless field, any orientation discontinuity must be corrected prior to linear interpolation.
 That is, all vectors must be rotated to match the orientation of the trajectory.
 The ICS code will do this processing for standard fields (e.g non-higher order elements).

 Termination
 """""""""""